Grimmys/defectiveArtificialIntelligence/README.md

 # Goal of the game

-You have been selected to help finding an intruder among a cluster of cells.
+You have been selected to help find an intruder among a group of cells.

 Each level is procedurally generated, and all cells but one are following the same model.
 Of course, you should find the one that is different.